How to start a Blog (in-depth guide in 13 simple steps)

 Write 10 to 15 sensational blog posts Posts that people want to read and share.

-Your pillar posts should be in-depth, helpful, and long content.
+Your pillar posts should be in-depth, helpful, and have long content.

 It should be a round-up of what your blog is all about.